 an option, use doses less than 300 mg since higher dosages can cause

-acetylcarnitine for Peyronie's disease, so I don't know whether it works or not.
+this condition, so I don't know whether it works or not.

-One study shows benefit, another does not.
+One study shows a benefit, another does not.

-Acetyl-L-carnitine vs tamoxifen in the oral therapy of
+Acetyl L-carnitine vs tamoxifen in the oral therapy of

 Peyronie's disease: a preliminary report.